dominicparga/howto/arch.md

 ### Printing system-info <a name="printing-system-info"></a>

 You can use `uname -a` for quick-info.
-For a more fancy output, do `yay -S archey` followed by `archey` printing something like
+For a more fancy output, do `yay -S archey4` followed by `archey` printing something like

 ```text
 [dominic:~]$ archey